software-mansion/react-native-reanimated/docs/docs/animations.md

 ---

 Animations are first-class citizens in Reanimated 2.
-The library comes bundled with a number of animation helper methods that makes it very easy to go from immediate property updates into an animated ones.
+The library comes bundled with a number of animation helper methods that makes it very easy to go from immediate property updates into animated ones.

 In the previous article about [Shared Values](shared-values) we learned about `useAnimatedStyle` hook, that allows for creating an association between Reanimated code and view properties.
 We also learned how to perform animated transitions of Shared Values.
 This, however, is not the only way how animations can be started.
 On top of that Reanimated provides a number of animation modifiers and ways how animations can be customized.
-In this arcitle we explore this and other methods that can be used to perform animated view updates.
+In this article we explore this and other methods that can be used to perform animated view updates.

 ## Shared Value Animated Transitions

 One of the easiest ways of starting an animation in Reanimated 2, is by making an animated transition of a Shared Value.
-Animated Shared Value updates require just a tiny change comparing to immadiate updates.
+Animated Shared Value updates require just a tiny change compared to immediate updates.
 Let us recall the example from the previous article, where we'd update a Shared Value with some random number on every button tap:

 ```js {13}